 Median days on market: 74, up from 48 a year prior

 Just 10 miles east of downtown, Knightdale sits astride the 540 and is just moments north of Interstate 87, a connector to eastern North Carolina.

 “For people who work somewhere else but want to be connected to Raleigh,” says Sizemore, “I can see that as pretty attractive.”

-Average days on market: 6, down from 20 a year prior
+Median days on market: 64, up from 47 a year prior